 - After a full charge, use your device as you normally would throughout the day without charging it.
 Have a look under “Settings” > “Battery” to see what exactly is using your battery throughout the day.

-Manage what’s draining your Android battery better by paying attention everything above and you can make your battery last days, maybe weeks.
+Manage what’s draining your Android battery better by paying attention to everything above and you can make your battery last days, maybe weeks.

 Do you have any pointers when it comes to managing battery life?
 Share them in the Comments section.